guruhariharaun/Thirai-website/README.md

 - The admin Login is simply on its sleek.
 - The Admin Panel has a neat form to get inputs from admin and populate the Database.
 Also the Movies which the Admin uploaded will be displayed below the form
 - These contents are well animated using scroll animation Library.
-- The a custome error page is also been implemented.
+- The a custom error page is also been implemented.

 | 		403 Error Landing Page	  		|		404 Error Landing Page 	     |